milostomic/implementation-guides/netverify/portal-settings.md

 **Note:** To perform the MRZ check, the fields date of birth, expiry and personal number will be processed during the ID verification and returned in the callback, if available on the ID.

-**Supported countries for ID card MRZ check:** Albania, Argentina, Austria, Bosnia & Herzegovina, Bulgaria, Chile, Croatia, Czech Republic, Denmark, Dominican Republic, Ecuador, El Salvador, Estonia, Finland, France, Georgia, Germany, Guatemala, Hungary, Italy, Kazakhstan, Kenya, Latvia, Liechtenstein, Lithuania, Macedonia, Malta, Mexico , Moldova, Montenegro, Netherlands, Pakistan, Paraguay, Peru, Poland, Portugal, Romania, Serbia, Slovakia, Slovenia, Spain, Sweden, Switzerland, Turkey, United Arab Emirates
+**Supported countries for ID card MRZ check:**<br>

+- Albania
+- Argentina
+- Austria
+- Bosnia & Herzegovina
+- Bulgaria
+- Chile
+- Croatia
+- Czech Republic
+- Denmark
+- Dominican Republic
+- Ecuador
+- El Salvador
+- Estonia
+- Finland
+- France
+- Georgia
+- Germany
+- Guatemala
+- Hungary
+- Italy
+- Kazakhstan
+- Kenya
+- Latvia
+- Liechtenstein
+- Lithuania
+- Macedonia
+- Malta
+- Mexico
+- Moldova
+- Montenegro
+- Netherlands
+- Pakistan
+- Paraguay
+- Peru
+- Poland
+- Portugal
+- Romania
+- Serbia
+- Slovakia
+- Slovenia
+- Spain
+- Sweden
+- Switzerland
+- Turkey
+- United Arab Emirates

 ### Data Retention
 Select a time interval for permanent purge of sensitive data (360 days by default) or keep your data forever.
 The deletion of fraud transactions can be enabled (excluded by default).

+If you update your data retention settings to a shorter span of time, records falling in the range of dates between your previous and new settings will be deleted automatically.

 ---
 ## Multi Documents

 ### Custom

-In your Jumio customer portal settings, you can create your own custom document types.
-After submitting a new custom document type it takes up to five minutes until it is applied.
+You can create your own custom document types for Document Verification transactions.
+When submitting a new custom document type, it may take up to five minutes for your new custom document to appear in the Customer Portal.

-Specify:
+Specify all three of the following:
-* A unique document code (constraint: Blanks are not allowed),
+* A unique document code (constraint: blanks are not allowed)
-* A name and
+* A name
-* A default label name in English.
+* A default label name in English

 It is possible to add translations for different languages.

-**Note:** All fields can be updated after creation, except the document code.
-Created document types cannot be deleted, but they can be disabled (because of the unique document code which cannot be reused).
+**Note:** The name and default label can be updated after creation.
+The document code cannot be changed.
+Custom document types can be disabled but not deleted, and the document code cannot be reused.

 ---